Featured

 Photos and stories of my journey across the US and Canada

-I will eventually be creating a number of pdf files which list all my previous posts, enabling visitors to find specific posts from earlier trips (over 1,300 and counting).
+I will eventually (probably the summer of 2026) be creating a number of pdf files which list all my previous posts, enabling visitors to find specific posts from earlier trips (over 1,300 and counting).
 I know how to do it, I just need the time.
 Lord knows I had plenty of that at home in the weeks leading up to my departure, but it was consumed with other projects, prepping and packing.
 I will let everyone know when they are completed and will email them to anyone interested.

 If you use the calendar grid to the right, go back to May, 2025.
 Then click on May 13th.
 There you will find a post I made which contains 100 links to some older posts from 2018 (San Diego)/2019 (Eastern Canada) to give you an idea what I’m talking about.
 You may also use the calendar grid on the right side of this page to go to any other month the blog existed.
 I started the blog in the Spring of 2016.
 I traveled and took photos for two years prior to that but have only posted a select few, and some of my early posts only included 1 photo (I was a blog newbie) and I need to post more from the tens of thousands of photos I’ve taken.